About patience works

 Do I need expensive tools?
 No. Quality matters, but expensive doesn't equal quality.
 Every post lists minimal requirements and budget alternatives.

 What if I fail at a skill?
-Expected.
-Normal.
-Part of the path.
-Failure logs document our own mistakes.
-Learn from them.
+Very much expected and we want you to normalize it.
+It is part of the path.
+Failure logs document our own mistakes so that you can learn from them.

 Can I suggest a skill?
-Yes.
+Yes, we'd love to hear from you.
 Email suggestions to hello@patience.works.
 Can't promise we'll cover it, but we'll read every suggestion.

 Do you do workshops or coaching?
 Not currently.
-For now, the blog and courses are the teaching.
+For now, this blog is our only workshop to show you what we know.

 Contact